-- Wallisdean Infant School is smaller than the average-sized primary school.
-Most pupils attend from the local area - All pupils are taught in single-age classes. - The proportion of disabled pupils and those with special educational needs is below the national average. - The proportion of disadvantaged pupils supported by the Pupil Premium is considerably above that found in most schools. - Most pupils are of White British heritage.
+• Wallisdean Infant School is smaller than the average-sized primary school.
+Most pupils attend from the local area

+• All pupils are taught in single-age classes.

+• The proportion of disabled pupils and those with special educational needs is below the national average.

+• The proportion of disadvantaged pupils supported by the Pupil Premium is considerably above that found in most schools.

+• Most pupils are of White British heritage.

-Wallisdean Junior School (taken from Ofsted Inspection Reports November 2017)
+Wallisdean Junior School

-- The great majority of pupils are form White British backgrounds. - The proportion of pupils for whom English is an additional language is well below that seen nationally. - The proportion of pupils eligible for free school meals is above the national average - The proportion of pupils who have SEN and/or disabilities is higher than that seen nationally. (this was at the time due to the SEN resource provision which is no longer at Wallisdean Junior School)
+• The great majority of pupils are from White British backgrounds.

+• The proportion of pupils for whom English is an additional language is well below that seen nationally.

+• The proportion of pupils eligible for free school meals is above the national average.